 In-Store Detention of Shoplifters

-Private citizens generally may not legally hold people against their will.
+While there is such thing as a citizen's arrest, private citizens generally may not legally hold people against their will.
 Doing so opens the door to civil and even criminal liability for false imprisonment.
 However, many states have enacted statutes specifically authorizing stores and their employees to detain suspected shoplifters in certain circumstances.
 These laws serve to protect the stores from lawsuits claiming false imprisonment or false arrest.